Back to news and insights

 • the peculiar terms of the settlement, in particular the absence of reciprocal concessions, which was contrary to Libya’s interest, thereby proving that the minister in charge of the settlement had received a bribe.

 However, not all red flags are created equal.
-As Lucinda Low observed, “some red flags . . . especially those that are transaction-specific, are more probative than others; conversely, general red flags such as country risk have very limited probative value”.
+For instance, the ICC Report notes that high-quality red flags are those that "render one or several elements of a corrupt practice more likely" and "have a strong probative value".
+As some commentators observe,[5] “some red flags . . . especially those that are transaction-specific, are more probative than others; conversely, general red flags such as country risk have very limited probative value”.
 [5]

 Therefore, when defining legal strategy, it is important for counsel to understand and weigh the factors appropriately.